reearth/quickjs-emscripten-sync/README.md

 ### `Arena`

-The Arena class manages generation of all handles at once by quickjs-emscripten and automatically converts objects between browser and QuickJS.
+The Arena class manages all generated handles at once by quickjs-emscripten and automatically converts objects between browser and QuickJS.

 #### `new Arena(vm: QuickJSVm, options?: Options)`